bn100391/Housing_Market_Evaluator/README.md

 This is a really interesting question because there is no static answer, only: *it depends*.

 And it depends on a lot of things.
 When I started really thinking about it I began to realize that there were so many variables that trying to do it all in your head for every option that you have isn't really feasable.
-So I decided to write a tool to *automate the process* of evaluating
+So I decided to write a tool to *automate the process* of evaluating a given rental option against a given opportunity to buy a home/condo.

+If you'd like to take a look, just run this like you would run any other python program.